Things Schools Should Actually Teach | The Basics of Online Privacy | Who Sees What You Post?

 When you use the internet, multiple entities are tracking you, including:

-- Advertisers & Data Brokers – They build detailed profiles on you based on your behavior.
+- Advertisers & Data Brokers: They build detailed profiles on you based on your behavior.

 What Information Are You Giving Away?

 Most people don’t realize how much personal data they expose every day.
+Discover more in our article, What Happens When You Click “Agree?”

 - Social media posts, comments, and messages